 Unlike the overwhelming majority of vendor advocacy firms, we charge a fixed fee upon successful sale.
 For this fee, we offer more than just ‘protection’ i.e. ensuring the real estate agent does what they say they’re going to do.
 In addition we offer the best and most qualified independent marketing strategy advice.
 We firmly believe marketing is the most important variable involved when selling a home.
 Proof is asking yourself the following question.
 Would a real estate agent sell your home without marketing it?
 I think the answer is rather obvious.

 On another important marketing note, real estate is one of very few industries where vendors basically pay for real estate agent’s branding.
 This is further exemplified with real estate agents now owning and receiving shares in the media they recommend.
 Therefore this needs to be scrutinised.

-Other important benefits Vendor Marketing provides is exposing the ‘hidden’ value add in marketing and recommending the best real estate agents – saving you time and money!
-Furthermore we create a detailed social media campaign for your property plus we’re by the vendor’s side from start to finish.
+Other important benefits Vendor Marketing provides is exposing the ‘hidden’ value add in marketing and recommending only the best real estate agents.
+Saving you time and money!
+Furthermore we create a detailed social media campaign for your property.
+And we’re by the vendor’s side from start to finish.

-One word of caution.
-Beware of buyer advocates who also offering vendor advocacy services and vice-versa.
+One word of caution though.
+Beware of buyer advocates also offering vendor advocacy services and vice-versa.
 From our point of view this is unacceptable and also highly unethical.
 It could easily lead to a conflict of interest.
 That is, where one person advises both parties in the same transaction.
 It’s also used as means of increasing ones revenue base.
 In our opinion, an advocate can only be one or the other.
 Not both!
 Vendor Marketing only represents home sellers.
 That is, we offer vendor advocacy only!